 The main difference between both these circuit breakers is that the RCBO is equipped with an overcurrent detector.
 At this point, you might be thinking about why they market these separately if there seems to be only one main difference between them?
 Why not sell only kind in the market?

 Whether you choose to use an RCBO or an RCD depends on the installation type and budget.
-For example, when there is an earth leak in a switchboard using all RCBO breakers, only the breaker with the faulty switch will go off.
-However, this kind of configuration cost is higher than using RCD's.
+For example, when there is an earth leak in a switchboard using all RCBO breakers, only the breaker with the faulty switch will go off, while other circuits remain unaffected.
+With a single RCD protecting multiple circuits, a fault in one power circuit can cause the RCD to trip, disconnecting other circuits as well and resulting in unnecessary power loss across the entire installation.

-If budget is an issue, you can configure three of four MCB under one residual current device.
-You can also use it for special applications like a jacuzzi or hot tub installation.
+If budget is an issue, you can configure three or four MCBs under one residual current device.
+Installing an RCD at the main switchboard can protect the entire installation, but this setup does not provide individual circuit protection, so a fault in one circuit can impact other circuits.
+You can also use it for special applications like a jacuzzi or hot tub installation, where power circuits may require individual protection to prevent outages.
 These installations require faster and less activation current, generally 10mA.

 Ultimately, whichever breaker you want to use depends on your switchboard design and budget.
-However, if you're going to design or upgrade your switchboard to stay in regulation and ensure the best electrical protection for both the equipment asset and human life, make sure to get in touch with a reliable electrical specialist.
+Proper selection of protective devices is essential for electrical installations to ensure earth fault protection, compliance, and optimal safety for both equipment and human life.
+However, if you’re going to design or upgrade your switchboard to stay in regulation and ensure the best electrical protection for both the equipment asset and human life, make sure to get in touch with a reliable electrical specialist.